artificiallama/TeslaSenti/README.md

 (5) A more engaging graph could be presented by allowing the respective tweet to be shown if the user hovers over a particular point on the graph.

 (6) The data preprocessing should include removal of tweets with expletives / profane language.
 It should also filter out tweets with obscene images.
-Another issue in preprocessing is that of stemming versus lemmatizing.
+It is noticed that some tweets which are advertisements are making through the preprocessing filters.
+One could improve the filtering by eliminating tweets with keywords like *signup*, *free*, etc. Another issue in preprocessing is that of stemming versus lemmatizing.
 Porter stemming is used.
 It is possible that lemmatizing instead of stemming can have a positive impact on the scores [[22]](#22).
 However a study [[23]](#23) shows that stemming versus lemmatization does not have significant impact on text classification.

 (7) Use SQL database rather than csv files.